nt-muhammedyakubu/NMY/README.md

 ##### Step 5: Using the API

-You can check out the documentation of the MeaningCloud API here```(https://www.meaningcloud.com/developer/sentiment-analysis/doc/2.1/examples)``` to use for the different programming languages.
+Check out the documentation of the MeaningCloud API here```(https://www.meaningcloud.com/developer/sentiment-analysis/doc/2.1/examples)``` to use for the different programming languages.

 ## After the MeaningCloud API

-After this, be sure you are following all the requirements in the project rubric in the classroom to make sure you're in the direction.
+After this, be sure you are following all the requirements in the project rubric in the classroom to make sure you're in the right direction.

 ### Deploying